PaulTr27/XerxesAdminPanel/README.md

 ###### ***Important Note on Compilation (for the nerds):*** To bypass a known VirtualBox file-locking bug (`os error 26`), this project uses a `.cargo/config.toml` file to force Rust to output its build artifacts to `/home/vagrant/xerxes-build-target` instead of the local workspace `target/` directory.
 You will not see a `target/` folder in the project root.

 ### Testing the API
-Once `cargo run` is executing, the server will listen on port `8080` inside the virtual machine.
+Once the `cargo run` is executed, the server will listen on port `8080` inside the virtual machine.

 Vagrant forwards this to port `27272` on your host machine.
 You can open your standard Windows/Mac web browser or use `curl` to test the endpoints locally: